00nicole/00nicole/README.md

 📚 Next thing I'd love to learn would definitely be mobile app development.
 Whether that be Android or IOS, I think I'd enjoy it regardless.

-🖍️ My languages include C, Java, C++, and Python
+🖍️ My main languages include C, Java, Python, C++, and Haskell.

 ✉️ You can reach me at: nma76@sfu.ca